Smiley Gets a Gun

 Smiley Gets a Gun is a 1958 Australian comedy-drama film in CinemaScope directed by Anthony Kimmins and starring Sybil Thorndike and Chips Rafferty.
 It is the sequel to the 1956 film Smiley.

 Synopsis

 A young boy named Smiley desperately wants a gun.
-A deal is made between him and Sergeant Flaxman that if he gets 8 nicks (marks on a certain tree) for his good deeds he will get a .22 caliber £2 rifle.
+A deal is made between him and Sergeant Flaxman that if he gets 8 nicks (marks on a certain tree) for his good deeds he will get a .22 calibre rifle, valued at £2.
 He has several adventures and is accused of stealing some gold.
 Smiley runs away but the real thief is caught and Smiley is rewarded with a gun.